atawfeek/ElibreGeometric/README.md

 This app uses "A generic solution to polygon clipping" library whihc is an extension of Bala Vatti's clipping algorithm.

 # User Story
-As a user, I want to randomly generate two non-convex polygons Please verify that the following acceptance criteria are met:
+As a user, I want to randomly generate two non-convex polygons.

+Please verify that the following acceptance criteria are met:

 •	I can generate two non-convex polygons successfully at a time.
 •	I can perform one of the following main operations on the generated polygons
   - Intersection